-- Identifying and describing the building water system(s) in and around the building or premises;
+- Identifying and describing the building water system(s) in and around the building or premises.

 - Decide what actions can be taken in the building water system(s) to prevent water quality issues.

-Following periods of lack of use, it is common for building water systems and drain waste and vent (DWV) systems to experience leaks, blockages, and other mechanical issues such as air-locking, water hammer, and malfunctioning valves and fixtures as a result of corrosion, sediment accumulation, and entrapped air.
+Following periods of lack of use, it is common for building water systems and drain waste and vent (DWV) systems to experience leaks, blockages, and other mechanical issues, such as air-locking, water hammer, and malfunctioning valves and fixtures as a result of corrosion, sediment accumulation, and entrapped air.
 To reduce these concerns, valves should be opened and closed slowly and turned on systematically (see Attachment A).
 Additionally, the fluid maintaining trap seals on DWV systems may have evaporated over time.
 These traps are intended to prevent sewer gases and vapors within the DWV system from entering the building.
-Therefore, all traps should be filled by slowly pouring water into all fixtures (sinks, tubs, showers, floor drains, etc.), until all trap seals have been properly restored.
+Therefore, all traps should be filled by slowly pouring water into all fixtures (sinks, tubs, showers, floor drains, etc.), until the trap seals have been properly restored.

-The Program recommends consulting with a licensed plumber prior to returning systems to use, as it may become necessary to repair leaks, clear blockages, and repair or replace malfunctioning plumbing fixtures, fittings, and appurtenances.
-Plumbing must be performed by plumbers, licensed and registered in accordance with the Illinois Plumbing License Law (225 ILCS 320/) and installed in accordance with the Illinois Plumbing Code, Title 77 Ill.
+The program recommends consulting with a licensed plumber prior to returning systems to use, as it may become necessary to repair leaks, clear blockages, and repair or replace malfunctioning plumbing fixtures, fittings, and appurtenances.
+Plumbing must be performed by plumbers licensed and registered in accordance with the Illinois Plumbing License Law (225 ILCS 320/) and installed in accordance with the Illinois Plumbing Code, Title 77 Ill.
 Adm.
 Code Part 890.

 Shock Disinfection of Plumbing Systems

-Prior to reoccupying buildings that have been vacant for an extended period of time, building owners and operators may consider performing a shock disinfection of the building water system(s).
+Prior to reoccupying buildings that have been vacant for an extended period, building owners and operators may consider performing a shock disinfection of the building water system(s).
 Shock disinfection refers to introducing high concentrations of disinfectant or high temperature for a relatively short period of time.
 Before disinfecting building water system(s), facilities considering disinfectants for shock disinfection should ensure appropriate measures to protect the public water supply are in place and communicate their proposed actions to the appropriate authorities.
 Operators of buildings connected to a public water supply should contact their water supplier prior to disinfecting.
 Operators of buildings connected to a private water supply or private sewage disposal system should contact their local health department prior to disinfecting.
 Appropriate measures to protect the connected water supply or water source include isolating the building’s water system(s) and verifying backflow devices are installed where required and tested by a certified cross connection control device inspector (CCCDI), as required by Title 77 Ill.
 Adm.
 Code Section 890.1130.
 Notification of the proposed disinfection should be given to all individuals who may be on the premises during disinfection activities.
-Additionally, protective measures should be put in place to ensure users are not harmed by disinfection, e.g. signage, disabling fixtures, providing alternative sources of water, etc.
+Additionally, protective measures should be put in place to ensure users are not harmed by disinfection, e.g., signage, disabling fixtures, and providing alternative sources of water.

-Buildings Primarily Serving Children including Schools and Day Care Facilities
+Buildings Primarily Serving Children, including Schools and Day Care Facilities

 Lead and other heavy metals can enter drinking water when plumbing materials containing lead corrode or wear away.
 Some common plumbing materials that contain lead are lead service lines, brass fixtures and appurtenances, chrome-plated brass faucets, galvanized pipes, and pipes, fittings, and fixtures joined with lead solder.
-Lead-bearing plumbing is more likely to be found in older buildings but especially in those constructed before 1987.
-The concentration of lead in water increases with the duration of time the water sits (stagnant) in plumbing systems and may vary depending on system’s age, materials present, and water chemistry.
+Lead-bearing plumbing is more likely to be found in older buildings, but especially in those constructed before 1987.
+The concentration of lead in water increases with the duration of time the water sits (stagnant) in plumbing systems and may vary depending on a system’s age, materials present, and water chemistry.
 Young children and infants are particularly vulnerable to the harmful effects of lead.
 Therefore, operators of water systems at schools, day cares, parks, or other facilities serving children should prioritize lead in drinking water as a possible hazard and take necessary steps to flush their plumbing system following periods of absence or lack of use.
-The Program recommends that all facilities reopening take actions to flush their systems prior to reoccupying.
+The program recommends facilities reopening take actions to flush their systems prior to reoccupying.
 It should be noted that levels of lead in water can increase relatively quickly after flushing, therefore routine system flushing, flushing fixtures immediately prior to use, and utilizing point-of-use filtration when water is used for drinking and food preparation may be necessary to further reduce exposure to lead in drinking water.
 More information about best practices to reduce lead and water can be found in the IDPH Lead in Drinking Water Fact Sheet and in the resources below.